Theta Delta Chi: Charges and colonies

-Controversies

-2017
+Member misconduct

-The chapter at Rutgers University held an unauthorized party in December 2017 while subject to a cease and desist order from the University.
+The charge at Rutgers University held an unauthorized party in December 2017 while subject to a cease and desist order from the university.
 A freshman student, Kenneth Patterson, attended the party and was later killed by an Amtrak train after stumbling onto the tracks while highly intoxicated.
 Patterson's family sued Rutgers University and Theta Delta Chi for wrongful death in December 2019.

-2021

 As of December 20, 2021, UC Berkeley has removed the recognition of the Delta Deuteron charge in response to hazing allegations.